Types of Financial Aid

 If the credit is denied and the parent does not want to proceed with either of the above mentioned options, the student may be eligible for additional unsubsidized loan.

-The school will receive notification when a PLUS Loan Request was submitted and if approved and the MPN has been completed, the Financial Aid Office will send the parent an email and/or a letter indicating how much they are eligible to borrow along with a form that will have to be filled out and returned to the Financial Aid Office.
+The school will receive notification when a PLUS Loan Request has been submitted and if approved and the MPN has been completed, the Financial Aid Office will send the parent an email and/or a letter indicating how much they are eligible to borrow along with a form that will have to be filled out and returned to the Financial Aid Office.
 If denied and the parent will not be pursuing a PLUS loan, the student will receive a letter from the Financial Aid Office regarding eligibility for additional unsubsidized loan along with a form that they can fill out and return to the Financial Aid office to accept additional Direct Unsubsidized Loan.

 NYS Tuition Assistance Program (TAP)